Eight Meaningful Ways to Celebrate Hanukkah

 We have acquired many dreidels over the years, and when I bring them out in preparation for the holiday, my daughter enjoys “practicing for the big games” on the kitchen table or floor.

-To play dreidel, each player begins with an equal number of game pieces (usually 10–15) of either chocolate coins, candies (we love Skittles and chocolate chips!), or pennies.
+To play Dreidel, each player begins with an equal number of game pieces (usually 10–15) of either chocolate coins, candies (we love Skittles and chocolate chips!), or pennies.

 • To start the game, every participant puts one game piece into the center “pot”.
 Our pot is a wooden bowl made from an olive tree, to commemorate the oil in the Temple.